-Imaoka's Principles of Living
+Imaoka's "My Principles of Living"

 The following comes from Andrew J. Brown's translation of a revision of Imaoka's Principles of Living in August 1973.